HermiloOrtega/TimeCardTracker/README.md

 ### Configure environment

-Copy `.env.local` and fill in your local MySQL credentials:
+Fill in your MySQL credentials in `.env.local`:

 ```
 DB_HOST=127.0.0.1